Product

 Ultimately, if you manage social media for your organization, you must consistently remind your team that you’re there to offer support when it comes to helping them become more active and engaged on social media.

-Evolve and evaluate
+Evolve and Evaluate

 While the concept of social media infiltrated the internet with platforms like SixDegrees.com, Friendster, and of course, MySpace, it really took off by 2005 as Facebook gained traction.
 Today, we have an influx of platforms like LinkedIn, Twitter, Instagram, the infamous Tik Tok, and more.